If your ex wants you back, it's easy to tell.

 Now, there are all kinds of ways you can deal with this question: you can drive yourself crazy with wonderment, stalking social media posts and phoning up a psychic friends network to help decipher your ex's state of mind.
 On the other hand, you can be calm, and rational and look for signs from the very source.

-There is a reason your relationship ended.
-It probably wasn't all of your ex's fault or all of your fault.
-But, your ex can only fix whatever role was theirs.
-So, if they begin working on themselves, fixing whatever flaw or trait they possessed that helped contribute to your relationship's demise, there is likely a reason behind their actions.
+There's a reason your relationship ended.
+It probably wasn't all your ex's fault or all your fault.
+But your ex can only fix whatever role was theirs.
+So if they begin working on themselves, fixing whatever flaw or trait they possessed that helped contribute to your relationship's demise, there's likely a reason behind their actions.
 Changing is hard; thus, people rarely do it for themselves.
 Usually, they do it for someone else.

 It goes without saying: the surest way to know if your ex wants you back is simple.
 They tell you.